DigitalPals/arch-myway/README.md

 - Copies wallpapers into `~/Pictures/Wallpapers` (keeps existing files).
 - Copies Caelestia config into `~/.config/caelestia` (overwrites existing files).
 - Creates target directories if missing.
+- Installs Plymouth and applies the Cybex theme.

 Rules
 - Do not run as root.